EdenChen-OOCL/day13-parking-lots-backend-starter/Prompt.md

 3. generate Code strictly following the tasking. keep the code clean and simple, no code smell.
 Use Stream API to simplify the code.

+第三次迭代：
+Bussiness Requirements:
+1. Parking Lot Status Display
+   ○ The system should clearly display the current status of all three parking lots, showing the license plate of the car parked in each parking position to provide a real-time view of parking lot usage.

+Tasking:
+1. create a class ParkingLot DTO.
+Its variable is "parkingLotId", "parkingLotName", "position" - a ArrayList of parking position, each position is a string. empty is "", and "AB-1234" is the platNumber of car , which represent that the car is using the position. josn is "{"parkingLotId": 1,"parkingLotName": "The Plaza Park", "position": ["AB-1234", "", ""] }"
+2. add a displayParkingStatus method of the ParkingManager class
+   4) method:
+      1. displayParkingStatus(): List<ParkingLot> - return the parking lot status display.
+The return value is a list of ParkingLot DTO. json is like "[{"parkingLotId": 1,"parkingLotName": "The Plaza Park", "position": ["AB-1234", "", ""] }, {"parkingLotId": 2,"parkingLotName": "City Mall Garage", "position": ["", "", ""] }, {"parkingLotId": 3,"parkingLotName": "Office Tower Parking", "position": ["", "", ""] }]"

+3. add test method in ParkingManagerTest
+   1) Requirement: Junit 5, method name should be "should_return_xxx_when_calledMethodName_given_xxx"
+   2) Test case:
+      1. should display the parking lot status correctly.

+3. generate Code strictly following the tasking. keep the code clean and simple, no code smell.
+Use Stream API to simplify the code.